Teardrop, Keystone & More: Pallet Racking Types and Applications

 A basic, selective rack, in either single- or double-deep configuration, is perfect for warehouses where every pallet needs to be accessible.
 Especially in single-deep configurations, workers operating forklifts can find and access any pallet in the facility without needing to move any product out of the way.

-Putting It All Together: Different Types of Selective Pallet Rack
+Different Versions of Selective Pallet Racking

 Don’t let the simple storage configuration options of selective racking fool you.
 Within this seemingly basic category of pallet rack are all kinds of different versions in both style and material.

 The first distinction you’ll need to understand is between structural steel vs. roll-formed.
 Without getting into too much detail, structural tends to work better in environments where durability is essential.
 Roll-formed, while still strong, finds use in facilities that need to meet the shifting demands of stock that comes in many different shapes and sizes.
 If you’re looking for more information, we’ve got another blog to help you find the pallet rack material that’s right for you.

 Another key distinction between types of selective racks is how you assemble everything.
 With structural steel racking, you’ll most likely be bolting in components like pallet uprights and beams.
 With roll-formed racking, a simpler system of slotted openings and clips makes installation a bit simpler.
-Let’s explore some of the popular styles of roll-formed racking.

 Teardrop Pallet Rack